apivault-labs/n8n-nodes-apivault-facebook/README.md

 # n8n-nodes-apivault-facebook

-An [n8n](https://n8n.io) community node for the **Facebook Page Scraper** — real-time data on public Facebook pages and profiles, no login.
+An [n8n](https://n8n.io) community node for the **Facebook Profile & Posts Scraper** — bulk public profile/page data, recent posts and keyword discovery with no Facebook login.

 No login.
 Pay-as-you-go, no monthly subscription.
 The scraping runs server-side on [Apify](https://www.apify.com?fpr=06e5d2); this node is a thin connector you drive with your own Apify API token.